Experiments conducted at Stanford found that when we share stories, our audience is 63% more likely to remember them than a fact.

 And then make your ask.
-This way, Mr. Jones will empathize with these kids and will support your cause.
+This way, Mr. Jones will empathize with these kids and support your cause.

 Statics alone will not help your cause.
-You need to paint a word picture and back it up with data that will make people realize that this issue matters to them and will affect them, persuading them to respond by taking certain steps.
+You need to paint a word picture and back it up with data that will make people realize that this issue matters to them and will affect them, persuading them to respond by taking specific steps.

 This way, your audience knows what you expect of them, i.e., to donate, volunteer, advocate, or fundraise on your behalf.

 “We hope you’ll partner with us to help others like <name of protagonist> grow and reach their full potential.”

 Remember, the golden rule of storytelling for advocacy is never to let your readers or listeners hang.